 Andy and I averaged $101.71 per night, or $50.86 per person per night, for 29 nights in Central America.
 The nightly average per country was $89.49 per night in Panama, $129.40 per night in Costa Rica, and $104.28 in Nicaragua.
 The averages in Costa Rica and Nicaragua are a bit skewed by the higher cost of the resort we stayed at in La Fortuna and the higher end hotel in San Juan del Sur.

-If you’re on a tighter budget, you can certainly spend less by skipping the resorts and staying at cheaper hostels or guesthouses.
+If you’re on a tighter budget or you’re backpacking Central America, you can certainly spend less by skipping the resorts and staying at cheaper hostels or guesthouses.
 But for what we would spend on an average nothing special kind of hotel in Europe, we got much nicer and higher value hotels in Central America, so for us it was worth it.

 Where to stay in Central America

 Here are a few hotels we enjoyed and would recommend in Central America.